-3.1 Every tender for building and engineering works, except for maintenance work only where Estmancode guidance should be followed, shall embody or be in the terms of the current edition of either the appropriate Joint Contracts Tribunal (JCT) or Department of the Environment (GC/Wks) standard forms of contract or NEC3 form of contract amended to comply with Concode.
-When the content of the works is primarily engineering, tenders shall embody or be in the terms of the General Conditions of Contract recommended by the Institutions of Mechanical Engineers, Electrical Engineers and the Association of Consulting Engineers (Form A) or, in the case of civil engineering work, the General Conditions of Contract recommended by the Institution of Contract recommended by the Institution of Contract recommended or comply with Concode and, in minor respects, to cover special features of individual projects.
-Tendering based on other forms of contract may be used only after prior consultation with the DoH.

-3.2 Works should be procured under an EU Public Procurement compliant process
+- 3.1 Every tender for building and engineering works, except for maintenance work only where Estmancode guidance should be followed, shall embody or be in the terms of the current edition of either the appropriate Joint Contracts Tribunal (JCT) or Department of the Environment (GC/Wks) standard forms of contract or NEC3 form of contract amended to comply with Concode.
+When the content of the works is primarily engineering, tenders shall embody or be in the terms of the General Conditions of Contract recommended by the Institutions of Mechanical Engineers, Electrical Engineers and the Association of Consulting Engineers (Form A) or, in the case of civil engineering work, the General Conditions of Contract recommended by the Institution of Civil Engineers.
+The standard documents should be amended to comply with Concode and, in minor respects, to cover special features of individual projects.
+Tendering based on other forms of contract may be used only after prior consultation with the DoH. - 3.2 Works should be procured under a UK Public (Find a Tender Service) Procurement compliant process.